-Companies need to choose an ERP which is secure.
+Companies need to choose a secure ERP.
 Some systems can be hosted locally, on the premises.
 In such scenarios, data security is often overlooked.
-Some ERPs come with a very secure database backing.
-Surprisingly some cloud-based solutions are more secure than the on-premises systems.
+Some ERPs come with very secure database backing.
+Surprisingly some cloud-based solutions are more secure than on-premises systems.
 There are ERP vendors which claim to be as secure as any banking system.
-Companies must not miss to check the security norms of ERPs before implementation.
+Companies must not miss checking the security norms of ERPs before implementation.

 The total cost of ownership of any product, especially that of an ERP system, has many components.
 Some ERPs can be completely owned by the company, while some are sold based on the subscription model.
 Today is the day of cloud ERPs, which dramatically reduce the TCO of the organizations owning it.
-Many companies actually miss to compute the TCO for an ERP before investing in it.
-This is something all the companies must do.
+Many companies miss computing the TCO for an ERP before investing in it.
+This is something all companies must do.

-An attractive TCO will also get your return on investment sooner and will make it look much better as compared in a very short span of time.
+An attractive TCO will also get your return on investment sooner and will make it look much better compared to a very short period.
 Today’s cloud offerings claim to get a healthy ROI within months.